Provider Datalab – Installation Guide

 6. RBAC – permissions for provider-kubernetes to observe and reconcile objects.

-The provider-kubernetes RBAC must also allow Pod observation in tenant namespaces.
-This is required for the Redis and Qdrant readiness observers used by the Datalab composition.
+The provider-kubernetes RBAC must also allow Pod and PVC access in tenant namespaces.
+Pod access is required for the Redis and Qdrant readiness observers; PVC access is required when Datalab creates durable Educates session volumes.

 Repository root: https://github.com/versioneer-tech/provider-datalab/